A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: System-Level Layer Attacks (L5--L7)

 Classical software supply chain security uses Software Bills of Materials (SBOM)~\cite{ntia2021sbom} to enumerate and audit dependencies.
 Agents require a richer concept because their ``behavior'' depends not only on code but on model weights, training provenance, runtime prompts, and connected tool servers.
 We introduce the \textbf{Agent Bill of Materials (ABOM)} as a \emph{conceptual specification} for enumerating all components that influence agent behavior at runtime.
 ABOM is not yet a ratified standard and no tooling prototype is presented here; we identify it as a near-term research and engineering target in \secref{sec:gaps} (Gap 4).

-\tabref{tab:abom} compares the scope of SBOM and ABOM.
 ABOM extends SBOM in three directions: (1) it adds \emph{non-deterministic components} (model weights, fine-tuning datasets) whose behavior cannot be fully characterized by version numbers; (2) it adds \emph{runtime context components} (system prompts, memory initializations) that are not part of any software package; and (3) it adds \emph{trust-bearing communication endpoints} (MCP servers) that can dynamically inject instructions into agent context.

-A minimal ABOM entry for an MCP server, analogous to an SPDX package element, would include: { }
+A minimal ABOM entry for an MCP server, analogous to an SPDX package element, would include: \begingroup